HAVE YOU EVER CONSIDERED that something as minuscule as a tiny ink dot on a sheet of paper is actually a complex, multivalent symbol?

-The book’s visual images alone are worth the purchase price, enriched as they are by substantive narrative interpretations, comprising a “fine arts” collection of cultural “objets d’art” presented mostly in color “from around the world and from every era since human beings first depicted . . . psyche’s imaginal forms.”
+The book’s visual images, enriched by substantive narrative interpretations, comprise a “fine arts” collection of cultural “objets d’art” presented mostly in color “from around the world and from every era since human beings first depicted . . . psyche’s imaginal forms.”

 The volume is arranged in thumb-indexed divisions entitled Creation and Cosmos, Animal World, Plant World, Human World, and Spirit World.
 Its 318 articles elucidate the ways “a given symbol reflects intrapsychic landscapes and field phenomena in which structures and functions, shifting, mercurial energies and processes of transformation participate.”